 However, it has long been recognized that as a measure of performance, competitive analysis is often at odds with what seems to be observable in practice.
 Therefore, many alternative measures have been proposed.
-An overview of a more systematic study of alternative measures (as well as relaxed versions of the online paradigm) for online algorithms is provided in Kim Larsen's lecture slides (from last weeks seminar) that I have placed on the course web site.
+An overview of a more systematic study of alternative measures (as well as relaxed versions of the online paradigm and restricted input instances) for online algorithms is provided in Kim Larsen's lecture slides that I have placed on the course web site.

-See, for example, the discussion of the accommodating function measure (for the dual bin packing problem) and the relative worst order meaure for the bin packing coloring problem.
+See, for example, the discussion of the accommodating function measure (for the dual bin packing problem), the relative worst order meaure for the bin packing coloring problem, and the page fault rate measure for paging.